MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 If you've already written your Iceberg table to a storage location supported by [OneLake shortcuts](./onelake-shortcuts.md#types-of-shortcuts), follow these steps to create a shortcut and have your Iceberg table appear with the Delta Lake format.

 1.	**Locate your Iceberg table.** Find where your Iceberg table is stored, which could be in Azure Data Lake Storage, OneLake, Amazon S3, Google Cloud Storage, or an S3 compatible storage service.
-This location will be the target of your shortcut.

     > [!NOTE]
     > If you're using Snowflake and aren't sure where your Iceberg table is stored, you can run the following statement to see the storage location of your Iceberg table.